NorthernMan54/homebridge-alexa/README.md

 * New Parser

 As of April 14, 2019 I changed the Homebridge device parser massively, to add support for Locks and Heater/Cooler devices.
-To go back to the old device parser, you can set an option newParser to false.
-Default is to be enabled.
+To go back to the old device parser, you can set an option oldParser to true.
+Default is to the new parser.

 ```
-"newParser": false
+"oldParser": true
 ```

 ## Initial Testing and confirming configuration